What is Viekira Pak? What is Viekira Pak used for?

 - No dosage adjustment is required in patients with mild liver impairment.
 Viekira Pak is not recommended for patients with moderate liver impairment and is contraindicated in patients with severe liver impairment.

-Which drugs or supplements interact with Viekira Pak?
+Which drugs interact with Viekira Pak?

 - Viekira Pak interacts with many drugs.
 The prescribing information should be consulted for a complete list of drugs that interact with Viekira Pak.
 Viekira Pak should not be used with the following medications: